Tax & Accountancy

 1. Repairs and maintenance

 The cost of repairing and maintaining your rental property is fully deductible, provided the work restores the property to its original condition rather than improving it.
-This distinction between repair, allowable expenses, and improvement, capital expenditure, not allowable against rental income is one of the most important in landlord tax.
+The distinction between a repair and an improvement is one of the most important in landlord tax.
+Allowable repair and maintenance costs include:

 • Repairing a leaking roof or replacing damaged tiles.